lammps/lammps/doc/src/Howto_lammps_gui.rst

 ------------

-By default, when starting a run, a "Chart Window" will open that displays charts of thermodynamic output of the LAMMPS calculation as shown below.
+By default, when starting a run, a "Chart Window" will open that displays charts of the thermodynamic output of the LAMMPS calculation as shown below.

 .. image:: JPG/lammps-gui-chart.png
    :align: center